Bindu1724/Automated-email-sender/README.md

 # Automated-email-sender

-<b> import STMP is the library required to connect to an SMTP (Simple Mail Transfer Protocol) server, which is used for sending emails.</b>
+<b> import STMP </b>is the library that required to connect to an SMTP (Simple Mail Transfer Protocol) server, which is used for sending emails.